 PCAs and Companions are welcome to ride on STAR.
 You must tell the agent when you call that you will be accompanied.

 A PCA is someone designated by the participant or employed specifically to help meet his or her personal needs.
 If you bring a PCA to assist you, that person will not be charged a fare.

 Companions may also ride with you, if you inform the STAR Call Center when you book the ride, subject to available space in the vehicle.
 A companion is any person other than a PCA who accompanies the participant on a trip.
 A companion does not count as a PCA, unless the companion is actually acting in that capacity.
 A companion is charged the same fare as the rider.

 You must indicate the number of passengers on your trip when you schedule the trip reservation.
 The PCA or companion must have the same origin and destination points as the participant.
 Please also tell us if you are bringing a service animal.
 STAR needs this information to ensure that space is available on the vehicle.
 If you do not notify STAR in advance, the companions may not be allowed to travel with you.

-Arlington residents who are certified under the STAR program must call the STAR Call Center at 703-892-TRIP (8747) to:
+Arlington residents who are certified under the STAR program must call the STAR Call Center at 703-228-1900 to:

 1. Reserve a ride;

 2. Change a requested trip time;

 3. Cancel a ride; and